 “India has extended its ban on international flights to 31 January, the Directorate General of Civil Aviation (DGCA) announced today.
 India was set to lift the ban on international flights on 31 December after nine months of restrictions before today’s changes.

-International flights will be suspended until February
+International flights will be suspended until February.

 |Me and our guide.
 Shoes are not allowed in the area of the Golden Temple in Amritsar.
-Women must wear scarves and men must wear some form of a turban.
+Women must wear scarves, and men must wear some form of a turban.
 See the post here.

-|Amit helped Tom fashion a turban in order to enter the Golden Temple.
+|Amit helped Tom fashion a turban to enter the Golden Temple.
 I thought he looked good with it!
 See the post here.

 |Aligned and ready to perform at the nightly ceremony at the closing of the border gates between India and Pakistan.
 See the post here.

-|Sunrise over the Ganges River prior to the beginning of the morning ceremonies on the river.
+|Sunrise over the Ganges River before the beginning of the morning ceremonies on the river.
 See the post here.

 In the past few days, we’ve seen more guests wearing face masks than we’d seen in the past many months.
-This has been comforting to both of us especially during our walks in the corridor.
+This has been comforting to both of us, especially during our walks in the corridor.
 It feels better not to have to tell other guests to wear a mask.
 I only had to tell one person this morning, as opposed to six or more.

 |One of several cremation sites along the Ganges in Varanasi.
 Women prepare the bodies while men attend the cremation for however many hours it takes.
 Bodies are cremated within six hours of death when possible.
-The fee for cremation is typically INR 14306.31, US $200, and most families have enough funds to cover the cost.
+The cremation fee is typically INR 14306.31, US $200, and most families have enough funds to cover the cost.
 The ashes are pushed into the river.
 Note the firewood in this scene.
 See the post here.

 As for New Year’s Eve, it holds little interest for either of us at this point.
 The front desk staff called this morning to inform us it will be noisy tonight, well past midnight.
 There’s a big party happening tonight.
 We have no choice but to accept this reality.
-Also, Vinood, the manager-on-duty, called to tell us that our Covid-19 tests are scheduled for January 9th between 9:00 and 10:00 am.
+Also, Vinood, the manager on duty, called to tell us that our Covid-19 tests are scheduled for January 9th between 9:00 and 10:00 am.
 Hopefully, this won’t be in vain.

-|The nightly ceremonies on the Ganges River we easily observed from our reserved balcony seating.
+|The nightly ceremonies on the Ganges River were easily observed from our reserved balcony seating.
 What a great way to celebrate my birthday!
 The nine umbrellas represent the nine planets.
 Hindus value every aspect of the planet and the universe.
 See the post here.

 Photo from one year ago today, December 31, 2019:

-|We’ve shared this freaky photo from a sighting in our bush house on New Year’s Eve, 2013 several times.
-This foot-long insect, a Giant Africa Millipede, (it was as long as my forearm) was on the wall by the bathroom door in the master bedroom which made us cringe.
-Tom as always, disposed of it outdoors, but of course, didn’t kill it.
-Sleep didn’t come easy the remainder of that night, fearing that the rains of the prior few days may have brought more of these ugly things indoors.
-For more photos from the year-ago post please click here.
+|We’ve shared this freaky photo from a sighting in our bush house on New Year’s Eve, 2013, several times.
+This foot-long insect, a Giant Africa Millipede (as long as my forearm), was on the wall by the bathroom door in the master bedroom, which made us cringe.
+Tom, as always, disposed of it outdoors, but of course, didn’t kill it.
+Sleep didn’t come easy the remainder of that night, fearing that the rains of the previous few days may have brought more of these ugly things indoors.
+For more photos from the year-ago post, please click here.